Back to list

 ﴿وَرَهْبَانِيَّةً ابْتَدَعُوهَا مَا كَتَبْنَاهَا عَلَيْهِمْ إِلَّا ابْتِغَاءَ رِضْوَانِ اللَّهِ فَمَا رَعَوْهَا حَقَّ رِعَايَتِهَا﴾

-And monasticism, which they invented – We did not prescribe it for them, only the seeking of Allah’s pleasure – yet they did not observe it as it should have been observed.
+And monasticism, which they invented – We did not prescribe it for them – save in seeking Allah’s pleasure; and they did not observe it as it should have been observed.

-The message does not attack sincerity – it attacks evasion.
+The message does not attack sincerity.
+It attacks evasion.
 The model is neither a hand hardened by fear, nor a hand absent through flight.
-The model is a hand that is present: guided, calibrated, capable of being strong when a right must be protected – and tender when a ḥaqq must be rendered.
+The model is a present hand: guided, calibrated, able to be firm when a right must be protected, and tender when a ḥaqq must be rendered.

-The Final Lock: Grace Cannot Be Captured – Only Received
+The Final Lock: Grace Cannot Be Captured – It Can Only Be Received

 ﴿وَأَنَّ الْفَضْلَ بِيَدِ اللَّهِ يُؤْتِيهِ مَنْ يَشَاءُ ۚ وَاللَّهُ ذُو الْفَضْلِ الْعَظِيمِ﴾